Omnistac/zedux/docs/guides/storeComposition.md

 > We'll use red arrows to indicate downward flow and a red box to indicate that an action is wrapped in the [special `INHERIT` meta type](/docs/api/metaTypes.md#inherit).

 These wrapped actions behave exactly like normal actions, except that the child store's inspectors can see that the action is inherited.
 Zedux uses this internally to ensure that the action doesn't propagate back up the chain.
-But most inspector tasks (time travel, logging) will want to ignore inherited actions.
+But most inspector tasks will want to ignore inherited actions.

 Good so far?
 Let's continue.